Refrigeration by modified Otto cycles and modified swaps through generalized measurements: Refrigeration by second type modified Otto cycle

 where

 and

 $\mathcal{W}(\xi)$ is always negative because $W_{1}$ and $W(\xi)$ are always negative.
 The expression (18), as a part of the extracted work in Eq.
 (16), originates only from the measurement process such that $\mathcal{W}(\xi=0)=W_{1}$.
-On the other hand, by the 3rd stroke, our two-level system is brought into contact with the hot thermal reservoir and during this process the amount of exchanged heat becomes as below
+On the other hand, during the 3rd stroke, the CM is brought into contact with the hot thermal reservoir so that the amount of exchanged heat at the end of this stroke becomes as below

 where